jlrickert/zet/docs/149/README.md

 # Useful WordPress development plugins

 There are a few plugins that help during development.
-Here are a few that I found from the developer [wordpress] website.
+Here are a few that I found from the official developer [wordpress] website.
+Here is the plugins that it suggests: Debug Bar, Query Monitor, Log Deprecated Notices, Monster Widget, and Theme-Check.

-Debug bar
+- Debug bar

 [wordpress]: https://developer.wordpress.org/themes/getting-started/setting-up-a-development-environment/